I am an importer. Will you help me in searching for potential products in Italy?

 It is also possible to request the company profiles online.

 Inquire with company associations or professionals linked to the company.
-These could also be useful for a help after some controversy has arised.
+These could also be useful for help after some controversy has arisen.

 Clearly payment methods and deadlines.
-Credit letters are recommended if a trade in goods is involved and the transaction value is significant.
+Credit letters are recommended if a trade-in good is involved and the transaction value is significant.

 Renting or acquiring rooms and places could be very difficult without the help of a Japanese warrantor.
-Furthermore, it is a very common practice to ask for deposit fee or advanced payment for the total amount of six monthly pay.
-The total sum of the rental depends on the situation, but usually rentals in big cities are similar or superior to the ones in the most famous historical centers in Italy.
+Furthermore, it is a very common practice to ask for a deposit fee or advanced payment for the total amount of six monthly payments.
+The total sum of the rental depends on the situation, but usually, rentals in big cities are similar or superior to the ones in the most famous historical centers in Italy.
 I already export to China.
 Is the Japanese market similar?

 Although the two countries had an intense activity of cultural and commercial exchanges in the past, even discounting the impact of globalization it is widely acknowledged that the two cultures and markets are different in various ways:

-Due to market saturation, previously popular jobs such as language teacher and translator are now less available jobs.
+Due to market saturation, previously popular jobs such as language teachers and translators are now less available jobs.
 Decreasing salaries in this sector are noticeable as well.

 To make this possibility come true the candidate must have some specific skills: